Optimally Scheduling Public Safety Power Shutoffs

-We show that the first model is equivalent to critical-peak pricing (CPP)~\citep{siano2014demand}.
+We show that first model's asymptotic policy is optimal for critical-peak pricing (CPP)~\citep{siano2014demand}.
 Loads enrolled in CPP see very high electricity prices when the utility needs to reduce demand, e.g., due to extreme hot or cold weather, and pay a discounted rate at other times~\citep{herter2007residential,chen2013optimal}.
 CPP events are called a day ahead by the utility~\citep{vardakas2014survey}.
 The total number of CPP events must not exceed a contracted limit, which we show is equivalent to the first PSPS scenario's relaxed model.
 We use its optimal policy for scheduling CPP events based on natural phenomenon observations.

-\paragraph*{Related work.} Scheduling PSPSs is a topic of relatively recent interest.
-For example, PG\&E only started using large-scale PSPSs in 2019~\citep{abatzoglou2020population}.
-To the best of the authors' knowledge, only~\citep{rhodes2020balancing} has formulated an optimal PSPS scheduling problem.
-Our work differs in that the decision making is sequential and natural phenomena are modeled as stochastic processes.